Aris-t2/CustomCSSforFx/README.md

 ## Needed ADDONS (I AM NOT PROMOTING THESE, USE AT OWN RISK)

-For the best exaperance possibile with GlassyFOX there are add ons needed.
-1.)
+If you want Aero effects with GlassyFOX (not needed, if you dont want glass/aero) 1.)
 StarDock Windows Blinds 11 !PAYWARE (FREE 30 DAY FREE TRIAL) and donload the "Aero 11 theme by SimplexDesigns"

--Firefox addons
+-Firefox addons (needed but wont break anything if not used, just makes it tlook like the theme)

 2.)
 Reload in adress bar